-Skis are becoming increasingly lighter as we venture deeper into the mountains.
-However, the lighter they become, the more they have to sacrifice gliding performance.
-This is because using lighter materials and making the skis thinner means less rebound and less shock absorption.
-However, LOCATOR, made by ARMADA, a ski brand that places emphasis on gliding, is an amazing ski that is light yet does not sacrifice gliding performance.
+Skis are becoming lighter and lighter to allow for deeper mountain exploration.
+However, the lighter they are, the more performance they inevitably have to sacrifice.
+This is because using lighter materials and making the skis thinner reduces rebound and shock absorption.
+But the LOCATOR, from ARMADA, a ski brand that prioritizes skiing performance, is a surprising ski that is light yet doesn't compromise on gliding ability.

-What's more, it has been designed to allow you to walk farther, allowing you to conserve energy and hike more easily than ever before.
+Furthermore, it incorporates features designed for long-distance hiking, allowing you to conserve energy and hike more easily than ever before.

 Let's take a look at how it works.